Skip to main content

 Sponsoring District: Wayne County

 Sam Walden earned a Bachelor of Arts in Business Administration with a concentration in Management from St. Leo University while serving in the military.
-In 2017, he began his teaching career as a CTE-Business teacher at Beddingfield High School, shortly after retiring from the United States Army.
-He currently serves as Dean of Students at Eastern Wayne Middle School, where he focuses on student behavior and discipline, parent/community engagement, and overall school improvement.
+In 2017, he began his career as a CTE-Business teacher at Beddingfield High School, shortly after retiring from the United States Army.
+He currently serves as Dean of Students at Eastern Wayne Middle School, focusing on student behavior and discipline, parent/community engagement, and overall school improvement.
 Additionally, he serves as a member of the School Improvement Team, School Leadership Team, and Beginning Teacher Mentor.
 Sam follows a “students first” approach to education and believes every student can succeed with the right resources.
+Sam currently serves as an Assistant Principal at Eastern Wayne Middle School.
 Sam can be reached at scwalden@ncsu.edu.